jefftanz/azure-ml-proj/README.md

 Model complexity limitations
 Cross-validation

-Handle imbalanced Data
-Imbalanced data can lead to a falsely perceived positive effect of a model's accuracy because the input data has bias towards one class.

-As part of its goal of simplifying the machine learning workflow, automated ML has built in capabilities to help deal with imbalanced data such as,

-A weight column: automated ML supports a column of weights as input, causing rows in the data to be weighted up or down, which can be used to make a class more or less "important".

-The algorithms used by automated ML detect imbalance when the number of samples in the minority class is equal to or fewer than 20% of the number of samples in the majority class, where minority class refers to the one with fewest samples and majority class refers to the one with most samples.
-Subsequently, AutoML will run an experiment with sub-sampled data to check if using class weights would remedy this problem and improve performance.
-If it ascertains a better performance through this experiment, then this remedy is applied.

-Use a performance metric that deals better with imbalanced data.
-For example, the AUC_weighted is a primary metric that calculates the contribution of every class based on the relative number of samples representing that class, hence is more robust against imbalance.
+I would try testing out different performance metrics including balanced_accuracy, weighted_accuracy, and AUC_weighted which calculates the contribution of every class based on the relative number of samples representing that class, hence is more robust against imbalance.

+I could also try a different assortment of sampling methods for hyperparameters for a better result.

 ## Proof of cluster clean up